 Outsourcing is an important aspect of the Company's business model and is governed by an Outsourcing Policy, approved by the Company's Board, which sets out how the Company oversees and manages the risk associated with outsourcing effectively and proportionately.
-The company also comply with Group policies on third party risk management and procurement which outline important aspects of risk assessment and vendor management.

-Critical and important outsourcersare those functions that are performed by external or intra-group providers, which are essential to the Company's operations, and without which, the Company would be unable to deliver its services to policyholders.
+Critical and important outsourcers are those functions that are performed by external or intra-group providers, which are essential to the Company's operations, and without which, the Company would be unable to deliver its services to policyholders.
 It includes all arrangements within the definition of material outsourced arrangements as set out by the PRA in SS2/21.